ActuallyAnson/tiktoktech/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the LICENSE file for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions and limitations under the License.

+The full license text is provided in the LICENSE file included with this project.

 ## Contact